‘Real Housewives’ Sonja Morgan and Dorinda Medley Fight to Salvage Careers After LGBTQ+ Diss at Fashion Week

 Now she has been forced to apologize after she was once again filmed making dismissive remarks about members of the LGBT community.

-Morgan, 55, was seated with her fellow RHONY stars Dorinda Medley, Luann de Lesseps, and Ramona Singer at Bryant Park on Tuesday, ostensibly to support fellow cast member Tinsley Mortimer, who was making a fashion week cameo.
+Morgan, 55, was seated with her fellow RHONY stars Dorinda Medley, Luann de Lesseps, and Ramona Singer on Tuesday, ostensibly to support fellow cast member Tinsley Mortimer, who was making a fashion week cameo.

 Medley, 54, took a video of the Garo Sparo show that she posted to Instagram.
 In it, she and Morgan can be heard making decidedly insensitive remarks as first drag queen Miz Cracker and then transgender model Yasmine Petty took to the runway.